-VideoSearchz, Cactus Search, SearchMusicStream - are some examples of browser hijackers.
-They appear legitimate and harmless.
-Users are enticed into download/installation with various functionalities.
-However, despite how useful the advertised features may sound - they are usually nonoperational.
+VideoSearchz, Cactus Search, and SearchMusicStream are some examples of other browser hijackers.
+They may seem legitimate and harmless, and users are enticed into download/installation with various functions, however, despite how useful the advertised features may sound, they are usually nonoperational.

 How did SportSearchMaster install on my computer?

 PUAs are often downloaded/installed together with other products.
 This deceptive marketing technique of pre-packing regular software with unwanted or malicious additions is called "bundling".

 By rushing through download/installation of software (e.g. ignoring terms, skipping steps and sections, using "Quick/Express" settings, etc.) many users risk unintentionally allowing bundled content into their devices.
 Intrusive advertisements proliferate PUAs as well.
 When clicked, the ads can execute scripts to download/install these applications without users' permission.

 Some PUAs have "official" download web pages from which they can be downloaded.

 How to avoid installation of potentially unwanted applications

 You are advised to research all software before download/installation.
 Use only official and verified download channels.
 Unofficial and free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, Gnutella, eMule), and other third party downloaders commonly offer harmful and bundled content, and are therefore untrusted and should be avoided.

 When downloading/installing, read the terms, study all possible options, use the "Custom/Advanced" settings and opt-out of additional apps, tools, features, and so on.